Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 ### Advantages of having a dedicated selfmonitoring collector

 The examples above suggest using a separate collector to collect the internal collector telemetry (selfmonitoring data).
-This is not strictly necessary, but comes with a few advantages.
+This is not strictly necessary but comes with a few advantages.
 It is possible to send selfmonitoring data from each individual collector to Dynatrace directly, if desired.

 The advantages of having a separate collector are:
 - Adding a prefix to the metrics is simple
 - The data collection for internal telemetry is centralized
-  - Required transformations can be done in one central place, instead of doing them in each collector separately
+  - Required transformations can be done in one central place instead of doing them in each collector separately
   - Export credentials need to be supplied only to one collector
   - Each individual collector configuration is simpler
-- Using the `k8sattributesprocessor` simplifies tagging selfmonitoring data form Kubernetes significantly.
+- Using the `k8sattributesprocessor` simplifies tagging selfmonitoring data from Kubernetes significantly.

 ## Dashboards